Elements Overview

 What fields can I add to my elements?

-Each element lets you incorporate table fields through the Fields and Connections tabs:
+Each element lets you incorporate fields through the Data Display tab in the right panel.

 I can't copy/move my element to another page